-PyCharm and IntelliJ use the same plugin.
-From here on, we'll refer to both editors as just “PyCharm”.
-In this article, you'll learn how to access all the features the PyCharm plugin has to offer.
+In this article, you'll learn how to access all the features the JetBrains plugin has to offer for Python.

 Note: If you installed the PyCharm plugin while PyCharm was already running, you'll need to restart PyCharm for the plugin to activate.

 Checking the Status of Kite

 If Kite is installed properly, you should see a small Kite logo at the bottom right corner of the PyCharm window.
 Clicking this icon opens a menu that will tell you the current status of Kite.